o3de/o3de.org/content/docs/user-guide/networking/multiplayer/autocomponents.md

 - **Authority-to-Autonomous**: In an example use case, it sends corrections about the game state to the user.

 - **Authority-to-Client**: Authority sends calls to all clients.
-For example, it sends information about particle effects.
+For example, it sends a request to play a particle effect on all the clients.

 - **Server-to-Authority**: This is required to communicate information between entities.
 For example, suppose in a multi-server setup, EntityA is owned by ServerA and EntityB is owned by ServerB.
 If EntityA communicates directly to EntityB, EntityA will be talking to a proxy, not the real EntityB.
 Server-to-Authority ensures that messages always find the entity with authority.
-When a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.
+For example, when a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.

 - **Autonomous-to-Authority**: Sends user settings information that affects user input and is used during input-process time rather than input-creation time, such as mouse sensitivity and input controls.